gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.66: Fixes a non-persistent reflected XSS issue.
+* 1.16.69: Fixes a non-persistent reflected XSS issue (and packaging error in .67-68).
 Do not create a zip manifest file if the zip is still potentially incomplete.
-Faster Dropbox uploads.
+Fixes a potential issue with resumptions on large backups.
+Various small tweaks.
 A recommended update for all.